meshery/meshery/docs/pages/installation/gke.md

 # Quick Start with Google Kubernetes Engine (GKE)

-- Navigate to the Meshery UI, login with your user details and head over to the local port, found at `localhost:9081.`
+- Navigate to the Meshery UI, login with your user details and head over to the local port (e.g. `http://localhost:9081`).
-- Download the token by clicking the "Get Token" option in the dropdown menu under your User Account avatar.
+- Download the authentication token by clicking the "Get Token" option in the dropdown menu under your User Account avatar.
 - Utilize the token to run the following command:

 | command           | flag                | function                                                     | Usage                     |
 |:------------------|:-------------------:|:-------------------------------------------------------------|:--------------------------|
 |                   | --system config     | configures Meshery with the kubeconfig, generated with the help of user details, to provide cluster access for public clouds(GKE). | `mesheryctl system config gke --token "PATH TO TOKEN"` |

-Once configured, head over to the Quick Start Guide and continue with the steps outlined for [GKE](/docs/installation/gke#manual-configuration).
+Once configured, you can proceed to the Quick Start Guide and continue with the steps outlined for [GKE](/docs/installation/gke#manual-configuration).

 ## **Manual Configuration**